 CAGS in English Education

 The CAGS program emphasizes both recent research and successful practices in English and language arts education.
-You will study literature, research on language development, classroom teaching methodology, and service to schools and children.
-Our program focuses on research findings that help improve instructional methodology, materials, and curriculum.
-You will examine the art and the craft of teaching language and literature.
+Students will study literature, research on language development, classroom teaching methodology, and service to schools and children.
+The program focuses on research findings that help improve instructional methodology, materials, and curriculum.
+Students will examine the art and the craft of teaching language and literature.

 Students in the CAGS program may earn a professional license for classroom teaching with the appropriate professional experience while holding an initial teaching license.
 The professional license also requires a supervised practicum at the professional licensure level.

 - SED RS 600 Introduction to Education (4 cr)